 When chickens are fully feathered, they are capable of flying.
 They can fly for approximately 13 ft. long and about 6 ft. or higher above the ground.
 It’s not that long and high, but it is enough to cross a six-foot fence.

-One approach to resolve this issue is learning how to clip chicken wings.
-Chicken wings are composed of a variety of feathers, ranging from primary to secondary.
+One approach to resolving this issue is learning how to clip chicken wings.
+Chicken wings are composed of various feathers, ranging from primary to secondary.
 Chickens with one wing cut are incapable of balancing correctly off-ground.

 This process won’t hurt them.
 It’s comparable to when you cut your nails or hair.
 Unless you get it too far into their wings, there will be no discomfort or blood loss, including a fully matured hen.